openstack/keystone/README.md

 SERVICES:
 ---------

-* Keystone    - authentication service
+* keystoned  - Authentication service
-* Auth_Token  - WSGI middleware that can be used to handle token auth protocol (WSGI or remote proxy)
+* AuthToken  - WSGI middleware that can be used to handle token auth protocol (WSGI or remote proxy)
 * Echo       - A sample service that responds by returning call details

 Also included: